matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **setgid on Directories**

-- setgid on a directory causes new files to inherit the group of the directory
+- setgid on a directory causes new files to inherit the group of the directory.
-- setgid causes directories to inherit the setgid git
+- setgid causes directories to inherit the setgid bit.
-- Is not retroactive (changes only new directories cannot modify existing one)
+- Is not retroactive (changes only new directories cannot modify existing one).
-- Great for working with groups
+- Great for working with groups.

 **The sticky bit**

-- Use on a directory to only allow the owner of the fle/directory to delete it
+- Use on a directory to only allow the owner of the fle/directory to delete it.
-- Used on `/tmp` (rw t --> t)
+- Used on `/tmp` (rw t --> t).
 - `drwxrwxrwt 10 root root 4096 Apr 1 08:48 /tmp`

 **Adding the Sticky Bit**

 ```console
 chmod o+t /path/to/directory
 chmod 1777 /path/to/directory
 ```